xredian/tgBot_grab_audio_photo/README.md

 - Find it on Telegram as [Grab audio&photo](https://t.me/audio_photo_bot)

 ## Features
-- [ ] Save audio messages from dialogs to a database by user IDs.
+- [X] Save logs about saved audio messages from dialogs to a database by user IDs.
+- [X] Save audio messages to a disk by user UDs
-- [ ] Convert all audio messages to wav format with sampling rate 16kHz.
+- [X] Convert all audio messages to wav format with sampling rate 16kHz.
-- [ ] Determines if there is a face in the sent photos or not, saves only the ones where there is a face.
+- [X] Determines if there is a face in the sent photos or not, saves only the ones where there is a face.

 ### Configuration Values
 - `TOKEN` - Get it by contacting to [BotFather](https://t.me/botfather)